klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.setApprovalForAll(to, approved [, sendParam])
 ```
-Approve the given operator `to`, or disallow the given operator, to transfer all tokens of the owner.
+Approves the given operator `to`, or disallow the given operator, to transfer all tokens of the owner.

 Note that the setApprovalForAll method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.